 - Some of the hits the ladies make in Noir are like this.
 One example was at a party; Kirika hurls a fork across the room into the neck (and apparently the spine) of a military target.
-They do use stealth in the sense of "nobody suspects the flower girls", but... really.
+They do use stealth in the sense of "nobody suspects the flower girls".
 Another hit involved taking out the target while they were still in police custody, but Chloe got to them first.
-Actually, it seems the most dangerous hits tended to be the ones where they tried to be sneaky, because this allowed for the would-be ambushees to ambush them.
+The most dangerous hits tended to be the ones where they tried to be sneaky because this allowed for the would-be ambushees to ambush them.

-- Spiritual Successor Madlax gets away with assassinating the head of the military during a speech by sniping him from farther away than his security thought possible.
-(Apparently they'd never heard of Carlos Hathcock.)
-The elite Cold Sniper assisting with the security arrangements immediately figures out what happened, but she isn't able to stop Madlax before she gets away.
+- Spiritual Successor Madlax gets away with assassinating General McNichol, the head of the Gazth-Sonika military, during a speech by sniping him from farther away than his security thought possible (apparently they'd never heard of Carlos Hathcock).
+Justified because McNichol himself ordered the hit and wanted it made public to tell Enfant that he wont fight the war for them anymore.
+Limelda, the elite Cold Sniper assisting with the security arrangements, immediately figures out how she managed to do it, but she isn't able to stop Madlax before she gets away.

 - In Fables, Boy Blue assassinates The Adversary in front of hundreds of witnesses.
 The fact that memory altering charms exist and that the Adversary is a giant, easily fixed puppet make this a slightly less than successful murder, and the Empire takes the Kill All The Witnesses approach to be safe.